A Guide to Club Competitions.

 The Men’s Singles Championship - The Williamson Cup.

+Entry is open to all male playing members.
+The Williamson Cup was donated by Jack Williamson, who was a very active member at Bolton and President one year.
+He was a County President and County Captain.
 The Men’s Singles Championship is the equivalent of the Ladies Hunt Cup.
-Entry is open to all male playing members.
 It is a straight knockout competition.
 The winner represents the club in the National Champion of Champions competition the following season.

-A friends roll up with a competitive edge, which take place on a specific day, and time each week.
+These are friendly roll ups with a competitive edge, which take place on a specific day, and time each week.
 Teams are drawn at random from all who turn up, and the format played is determined by the number of participants.
 They are usually played over an agreed number of ends.

 5).
 Team Competitions.